infracost/docs/docs/infracost_cloud/jira_integration.md

 ![jira filter](/img/jira/filter.png)

-We'll also add Jira metadata to any Infracost Cloud runs, meaning you can search, filter and analyse Infracost runs based on your team's Jira issues.
+We'll also add Jira metadata to any Infracost Cloud runs, meaning you can search, filter and analyze Infracost runs based on your team's Jira issues.

 ![dashboard](/img/jira/dashboard.png)